LUOOQ/DtU/README.md

 # Acknowledgements
 Jihong Huang developed the initial offline version of this material library.

-Lily Yang rewrote and migrated it online as of July 18th, 2024.
+Lily Yang rewrote and migrated it online as of July, 2024.